Statutes of Asia-Oceania Tax Consultants’ Association

 In the case of the Deputy President, the next meeting of the General Council shall elect the successor;

-In the case of the Secretary General, the President shall appoint a person to complete that part of the term until the next meeting of the General Council and, subject to the approval of the General Council, the balance of the term;
+In the case of the Secretary General and Treasurer, the President shall appoint a person to complete that part of the term until the next meeting of the General Council and, subject to the approval of the General Council, the balance of the term;

 In the case of a Vice President, the member organisation which nominated the Vice President whose position is vacant shall nominate the replacement; and